-11. Key terms in the EFS collection relating to institutional units and sectoral classifications are defined as follows:
+12. Key terms in the EFS collection relating to institutional units and sectoral classifications are defined as follows:

-Authorised deposit-taking institutions (ADIs) Means an authorised deposit-taking institution within the meaning of the Banking Act 1959 .
-Includes banks and non-bank ADIs .
-Banks Are authorised by APRA to use 'Bank' or 'Banker' in relation to their company name and trading or business name.
-They are authorised deposit-taking institutions ( ADIs ) that are authorised under the Banking Act 1959 .
+All other ADIs Means an ADI that is not a Building Society or a Credit Union Authorised deposit-taking institutions (ADIs) Means an authorised deposit-taking institution within the meaning of the Banking Act 1959.
+It excludes: the RBA.
+Report these under RBA; and money market corporations.

-A list of banks that are residents can be found on the APRA website at http://www.apra.gov.au.

-It includes: branches and subsidiaries of foreign banks authorised to carry on banking business in Australia under the Banking Act 1959.

-- the RBA.
-Report these under RBA; - credit unions and building societies.
-Report these under non-bank ADIs: and - money market corporations.
 Report these under registered financial corporations.

-Central borrowing authorities

-Means entities that primarily provide finance for public corporations and notional institutional units and other units owned or controlled by the government.
+Building society Means a locally incorporated ADI that assumes or uses the expression 'building society' in relation to its banking business.
+Central borrowing authorities Means entities that primarily provide finance for public corporations and notional institutional units and other units owned or controlled by the government.
 They arrange the investment of surplus funds.
 Central borrowing authorities raise funds predominantly by issuing securities.
 They also engage in other intermediation activity for investment purposes, and may participate in the financial management activities of the parent government.
 It includes all central borrowing authorities established by state and territory governments.

-Clearing houses and central counterparties

-Means all recognised clearing houses, such as the Australian Stock Exchange Clearing House and Sydney Futures Exchange Clearing House.

-Central counterparties (CCPs) are clearing houses that interpose themselves between counterparties to contracts traded in one or more financial markets, becoming the buyer to every seller and the seller to every buyer.
+Clearing houses and Means all recognised clearing houses, such as the Australian Stock Exchange Clearing House and Sydney Futures Exchange Clearing House. central counterparties Central counterparties (CCPs) are clearing houses that interpose themselves between counterparties to contracts traded in one or more financial markets, becoming the buyer to every seller and the seller to every buyer.
 A CCP becomes counterparty to trades with market participants through novation, an open offer system, or another legally binding arrangement.
 Central counterparties and clearing houses are financial auxiliaries.

-Commonwealth general government

-Means Australian Commonwealth Government departments and agencies whose principal function is to provide non-market goods and services, principally financed by taxes, for free or at a price well below the cost of production.
+Commonwealth general government Means Australian Commonwealth Government departments and agencies whose principal function is to provide non-market goods and services, principally financed by taxes, for free or at a price well below the cost of production.
 These entities regulate economic activity, maintain law and order and redistribute income and wealth by means of transfers.

+It includes:
-- departments and agencies such as Department of Finance, Department of Defence, Australian Broadcasting Corporation, Special Broadcasting Service, Australian Film Commission and CSIRO; - Commonwealth Government unincorporated enterprises that provide goods and services to the Australian Commonwealth Government and/or to the public for free or at prices that are not economically significant (e.g. government employee cafeterias, munitions factories); - non-profit institutions (NPIs) controlled and mainly financed (other than by grants) by the Commonwealth Government;

-- Commonwealth Government quasi-corporations that sell their output, at near market prices, exclusively to other government units (e.g. government printers and defence force housing schemes); and - public universities.
+- departments and agencies such as Department of Finance, Department of Defence, Australian Broadcasting Corporation, Special Broadcasting Service, Australian Film Commission and CSIRO: - Commonwealth Government unincorporated enterprises that provide goods and services to the Australian Commonwealth Government and/or to the public for free or at prices that are not economically significant (e.g. government employee cafeterias, munitions factories); - non-profit institutions (NPIs) controlled and mainly financed (other than by grants) by the Commonwealth Government; - Commonwealth Government quasi-corporations that sell their output, at near market prices, exclusively to other government units (e.g. government printers and defence force housing schemes); and - public universities.

 - government trading enterprises such as Australia Post.
-Report these under Commonwealth Government non-financial corporations, state, territory and local government non-financial corporations or financial institutions as appropriate; and - departments of the state and territory governments.
+Report these under Commonwealth Government non-financial corporations, state, territory and local government non-financial corporations or financial institutions as appropriate; - departments of the state and territory governments.
 Report these as state, territory and local general government; - the RBA and Commonwealth Government financial institutions such as Australian Industry Development Corporation and Export Finance and Insurance Corporation.
 Report these under financial institutions as appropriate; and - NPIs credited for philanthropic purposes that are financed mainly from donations or government grants.
 Report these under community service organisations.